Integration when using Stripe Elements for checkout

 Overview

-It's possible to use Stripe Elements directly to create custom payment experiences and flows while delegating the subscription lifecycle management to Stigg.
+Stigg allows you to implement custom checkout experiences using Stripe Elements, while delegating the subscription lifecycle management to Stigg.

 Before we begin